 ***Guests may bring their own wine or spirits; however, there is a corkage fee of $25 USD + tax.

-- During Peak Season dates, we reserve the right to prioritize reservations taking into account factors such as payment and confirmation dates.
+- During peak season dates, Metropolitan Touring reserves the right to prioritize reservations taking into account factors such as payment and confirmation dates.
+A peak season supplement also applies.

 - We reserve the right to limit the number of twin/double cabins for single use dependent on availability.